Eric is a former football player, former youth football coach, and lifelong student of the game.

 Less severe than roughing the kicker, this occurs when the offending player bumps the kicker or punter but doesn’t intentionally hit him hard.
 Still, a defender can’t touch the kicker, and so it’s a penalty.

-10 yards, automatic first down if committed by defense.
+10 yards, automatic first down if committed by the defense.

-15 yards, automatic first down if committed by defense.
+15 yards, automatic first down if committed by the defense.

-15 yards, automatic first down if committed by defense.
+15 yards, automatic first down if committed by the defense.

 A broad term for an array of personal foul infractions a player might commit against the spirit of the game.
 This includes taunting another player, kicking the ball after the play is over, or abusive language to an official or other player.